 Students will be prepared to create classroom and schoolwide environments that reduce the likelihood of challenging behavior and increase the likelihood individuals with autism will learn skills that can lead to future independence.
 Students will learn to assess a variety of behaviors and to create necessary environmental supports such as visual cues, augmentative and alternative communication, structured teaching sessions, peer involvement in academic and social instruction, quiet environments and predictable routines and schedules.
 This will allow candidates to teach new skills in deficit areas in order to provide individuals with ASD new opportunities to access potentially rewarding environments and experiences.
 Students will learn to administer and supervise effective instructional and behavioral practices for individuals with autism including functional assessment, function-based intervention, social skills training, discrete trial instruction and transition strategies.

 There are a variety of program sequences an individual can take to obtain the M.A. degree and ASD endorsement.
 These sequences depend on a student’s previous education and teaching certification.
-Students in the ASD endorsement program can also earn a Graduate Certificate in Applied Behavior Analysis (ABA) with just three additional courses.
+Students in the ASD endorsement program can also earn a Graduate Certificate in Applied Behavior Analysis (ABA).

 A “track” is the specific coursework and sequence of courses you will take depending on your previous academic experience and the teaching certification you have already obtained.
 Each track has different requirements pertaining to specific courses a student needs to take.
 The ASD endorsement program at MSU has multiple tracks to meet the needs of a wide group of potential students.